dirkpetersen/our-chat/README.md

 export AWS_DEFAULT_REGION=us-west-2
 ```

-Then test the connectivity to AWS Bedrock, by running:
+Then test the connectivity to AWS Bedrock by running:

 ```
 ~/our-chat/tests/bedrock-test.py
 ```

-You should see that your credentials have been written to the right places under ~/.aws and Bedrock shows a list of available models and reponds to a "Hello World" prompt:
+You should see that your credentials have been written to the correct places under ~/.aws and Bedrock shows a list of available models and responds to a "Hello World" prompt:

 ```
 Written to /home/librechat/.aws/credentials: AWS credentials for [default]